EYE-Research-Group/Onboarding/docs/onboarding.md

 Currently, we have **8 teams** with different projects and focuses.
 Each team has their own **Discord channel** so ping them if you want more information!

 - AWS Backend: Focus on developing services for every application.
-- Gamification: Creating fun and interactive games for the eyes.
 - QuickCheck: Developing a mobile application to perform vision screening.
 - Toolbox Refactoring: Focus on a set of tools defined by Dr. Pearson.
 - VR: A virtual reality application for detecting and treating Strabismus.
+      - Gamification: To make the treatment as a game in order to make it fun and engaging.
 - UI/UX: Design and prototype websites and applications.

 ### What's next?